Coffee and Truck Driver Safety

 As almost any person who has ever taken a long trip by car or faces a long daily commute knows, it is sometimes difficult to stay alert while driving.
 After hours on the highway, scenery begins to blend together and the sounds of the road can lull a driver to sleep.
 Unfortunately, long haul commercial truck drivers are not immune from this sort of fatigue, a problem exacerbated by tight delivery schedules and demanding trucking companies.

-Caffeine key in fighting fatigue
+Caffeine is key in fighting fatigue

 Though it may seem like an overly simple solution, a recent study out of Australia indicates that caffeine may be a key in helping to prevent truck accidents caused by trucker fatigue.
 The study, published recently in theBritish Medical Journal, involved 530 long haul truck drivers who had recently been in a crash.
 The control group was made up of 517 truck drivers who had not been in an accident involving a commercial vehicle for at least 12 months.